rajgupta-ml/Task-Tracker/README.md

   npm run build
 ```

-## Improvement which can be done in codebase
+## This project is aimed at improving the codebase by implementing several enhancements.
+The enhancements include:

-//--- Separating the cron function onto a different Node.js server
+- Separating the cron function onto a different Node.js server
-//--- Calling the interactors through a controller
+- Calling the interactors through a controller
-//--- Creating type interfaces for the response
+- Creating type interfaces for the response
-//--- Writing unit tests for each API endpoint using Jest
+- Writing unit tests for each API endpoint using Jest
-//--- Logging all errors to the PostgreSQL table
+- Logging all errors to the PostgreSQL table